Updated on by

 After researching many small chainsaws online, the Makita XCU02Z is my overall favorite.
 In my opinion, it provides the best combination or price, power and size.

-I’d love to get your opinion too!
+I’d love to get your opinion too- please leave a comment below!